rakuten-nlp/category2vec/README.md

     source ~/.bash_profile # to use brewed python easy_install pip
-    pip install numpy scipy six cython # it's important to build cython using gcc
+    pip install numpy scipy six cython # it's important to build cython using gcc make
-    # you can install OpenBLAS using the instruction above
-    # or you can install it from Homebrew as follows:
-    # brew install homebrew/science/openblas
-    make
 ```
 If you get errors around AVX (e.g. no such instruction error), replace the native OS X assembler (usr/bin/as) by a script below.